araffin/robotics-rl-srl/README.md

 ## Environments

-When starting a baseline, you can chose an environment:
+When starting a baseline, you can chose from different environments:
 ```bash
 python -m rl_baselines.train --algo ppo2 --log-dir logs/ --env env_name
 ```